do-diegoortiz/podcast-nextjs/README.md

 Here we can add all the things related to the <head> of a regular HTML You can include things like title and metadata.

+## Error component

+Next help us to handle the server error, only passing the statusCode as an attribute The `res` prop tell us the status that server replied